gaois/DuchasAPI-docs/DATADICT.md

 ### Schools' Collection `person`

 Due to the scope of the Schools' Collection digitisation project it has not yet been feasible to extract a normalised set of personal metadata.
 Instead, the initial phases of the project sought to capture information about the persons referred to within the collection 'as is'.
-Thus, potentially, the same individual may be referenced by more than one `person` entity.
+Thus, potentially, the same individual may be referred by more than one `person` entity.

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |